This post will address the common bodily postpartum healing challenges new moms and seasoned mothers experience.

 With patience and self-care, you will be on the road to recovery in no time.

-This post will address the common postpartum healing challenges new moms and seasoned mothers experience.
+This post contains the bodily postpartum challenges mothers experience.

 Have you asked yourself “why do I pee when I cough now?”